More than half of your household waste can be recycled. Here are a few helpful hints and tips to make recycling more effective in your home.

 In Manitoba, plastic bags are not an accepted material in your recycling bin.
 Fortunately, many retailers in Manitoba accept your used plastic bags.
 Remember, reduce your use of plastic bags, reuse “single use” bags for hold household garbage, pet waste and other items and finally, recycle the ones already in your home.

 Please click here to see a list of local organizations that collect plastic bags.

 Fact: Plastic bags are primarily made from natural gas, so recycling this material allows this energy to be made into new products or recovered for its energy value.

 Plastic, glass and metal containers can be cleaned if you have the time.
-Doing so avoids contaminating other materials, reduces unpleasant odours and the development of mould and, generally, ensures sorting centre employees work in a healthier environment.
+Doing so avoids contaminating other materials, reduces unpleasant odours and the development of mould, and ensures sorting centre employees work in a healthier environment.